 Bob Ryan, noted sports columnist for the Boston Globe recently ripped the National Collegiate Athletic Association for considering University of Georgia president Michael Adams as CEO of that organization to succeed the late Myles Brand, saying it would be a "colossal mistake."
 The NCAA search is being conducted by Parker Executive Search of Atlanta, the same firm that recommended Adams for the UGA job.

 The Georgia General Assembly was out of session this week and enjoyed some much needed quality time with our families and in our places of full-time employment.
 It is always especially difficult being away from our families during session, as many of us live further away from the State Capitol and are not able to commute.
-All of the members were very grateful to be able to go home and spend Easter weekend and the ...
+All of the members were very grateful to be able to go home and spend Easter weekend and the week with our families.
+The week before, the days of session were shorter, and the House debated only a few pieces of legislation for the ...

 The Easter bunny was good to Georgia last week as he brought us the news that March revenue collections were up from a year ago, marking the first monthly increase in revenues since November of 2008.